-Criteria JORC Code explanation Commentary geological structure If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. introduced an appreciable sampling bias.
-Sample security • The measures taken to ensure sample security.
-Individual samples in calico samples are collected in groups of 5 and placed into poly weave bags and secured with a zip-tie.
-All poly weave bags of a submission are then placed within a bulka bag, which is then sealed before delivery to a third-party transport service who provides a tracking number.
+Criteria JORC Code explanation Commentary and distribution degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Whether sample compositing has been applied. identified.
+No compositing of primary samples is undertaken prior to analysis.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+Drilling intersections are nominally designed to be normal to the orebody under consideration as far topography and economics allows.
+It is not considered that drilling orientation has introduced an appreciable sampling bias.
+Sample security The measures taken to ensure sample security.
+Individual samples in calico samples are collected in groups of 5 and placed into poly weave bags and secured with a zip- tie.
+All poly weave bags of a submission are then placed within a bulka bag, which is then sealed before delivery to a third- party transport service who provides a tracking number.
 The transport contractor then relays the samples to the independent laboratory contractor.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 Site generated data is routinely reviewed by the Castile corporate technical team.